juanpc2018/Batman-Arkham-Asylum-Game-of-the-Year-Edition-GOTY-Linux/README.md

 GTX 1070 & 1080 GPUs for PCIe were released on 2016-Q2, Mobile MXM versions were released on 2016-Q3, </br>
 Unknown if 2016-Q3 Mobile could work, has similar GP, MXM has GP B, could work. </br>

-32-Bit PhysX on CPU Requires the fastest CPU on the planet, or will drop to 15fps.  </br>
-CPU's are slower in 32-Bit </br>
-installing the fastest GPU from (2016) with CPU PhysX only increase to 16fps. </br>

 Quadro 6000 (2010) "GTX 470" drops to 30fps + Quadro P400 (2017) as Main-GPU in Win8.1x64 at FullHD 1920x1080x50fps </br>
 Quadro P400 works as main-GPU, FullHD, 100% GPU load, requires other card for PhysX </br>